1. Latency Is Becoming the New Intelligence

 - execution remains resident on the GPU,

-Traditional systems resemble:
+Traditional systems resemble operator-by-operator scheduling.

 Different warp groups assume different responsibilities: